aflin/rampart_docs/source/rampart-sql.rst

 scheduleUpdate()
 """"""""""""""""

-Auto Maintenance (currently expirimental) of a text index is accomplished by scheduling a time for an index update using ``sql.scheduleUpdate()``.
+Auto Maintenance (currently experimental) of a text index is accomplished by scheduling a time for an index update using ``sql.scheduleUpdate()``.

 Usage: